Feadosi/GPS-Tracker-PCB/README.md

 ## Contact Information

-For further information, support, or if you have any questions or suggestions, please do not hesitate to reach out to us.
+For further information, support, or if you have any questions or suggestions, please do not hesitate to reach out to me email: feodosiy2404@gmail.com